utah-cs4470-sp23/class/hw6/README.md

 The goal of this output format is to allow you to reuse as much S-expression output code as possible.

-We recommend internally adding a `Type` field to the `Expr` superclass of all expression AST nodes, whose value is initialized to `null` (or your language's equivalent) and which is set by the type checker.
+We recommend internally adding a `ResolvedType` field to the `Expr` superclass of all expression AST nodes, whose value is initialized to `null` (or your language's equivalent) and which is set by the type checker.
 Then modify whatever method you use to produce S-expression to include that field in the output if it is not `null`.
 You ought to be able to support both the parser output and the type checker output without much extra work.
 That said, it is ultimately up to you how your AST classes are represented internally, as long as they print correctly.

 ## Computing types

-As discussed in class, we recommend defining a new set of types for type trees, separate from your types for type AST nodes.
-That means defining a top-level type for type tree (traditionally, this is called `Ty`, but we recommend `ResolvedType`) and subtypes for each kind of type (such as `IntRType`, `ArrayRType`, and so on).
-This separation will be useful to ensure that you resolve type definitions (the `type` command) in later assignments.

 We additionally recommend defining a helper method to test if two types are equal, perhaps by overriding the `==` method if you're in